Breast self-examination: Methods

 For pre-menopausal women, most methods suggest that the self-exam be performed at the same stage of the woman's menstrual cycle, because the normal hormone fluctuations can cause changes in the breasts.
 The most commonly recommended time is just after the end of menstruation, because the breasts are least likely to be swollen and tender at this time.
 Women who are postmenopausal or have irregular cycles might do a self-exam once a month regardless of their menstrual cycle.

 Teaching correctly performed breast self-examinations normally takes a trained professional seven to ten minutes.

 Recommendations

 The World Health Organization, the Canadian Task Force on Preventive Health Care, and many other scientific organizations recommend against the use of breast self-examinations.
 Also, the Royal Australian College of General Practitioners states that teaching women to perform breast self-examination is no longer recommended.
 In the US, however, there is no consensus among organizations related to breast self-examination as the American College of Obstetrics and Gynecology, and the American Medical Association recommend monthly breast self-examination while the American Cancer Society, the National Cancer Institute, the US Preventative Services Task Force, and the National Comprehensive Cancer Network neither recommend nor discourage breast self-examination.

+As of 2018, breast self examination was being investigated as to its usefulness as an alternative screening technique in remote areas where women do not have access to regular mammogram tests or comprehensive gynecological care, but more research is required to form a consensus.